-English is one of the richest languages in terms of vocabulary, with over 200,000 words in common use.
-This makes it a wonderful language for those who speak it fluently to manoeuvre.
+English is one of the richest world languages in terms of vocabulary, with over 200,000 words in common use.
+This makes it a wonderful language to manoeuvre for those who speak it fluently.

 In multicultural Britain, not everyone speaks English with the fluency of those who have it as a first language, and therefore the language’s subtleties and scope are not always easily understood by everyone.

 In everyday life I very frequently witness situations where there is miscommunication between those who have English as a first language and those who don’t understand it to that level.
 This could be in a clinic waiting room, library, on a shop floor or in numerous other services.
 Through my training and experience in my line of work, I know how language can be adjusted to avoid misunderstandings in these situations, and I am passionate about to assisting staff in doing this.

-I have delivered my ‘communication facilitation’ training workshop at various organisations, including Bristol City Council departments, and am taking bookings from other companies.
-My sessions are tailored in length and content to suit your situation.
+I have delivered my ‘communication facilitation’ training workshop at various organisations, including Bristol City Council departments, charities and businesses.
+My sessions are tailored in length and in content to suit your situation.

 I have a degree in Linguistics, a Cambridge/RSA Certificate in English Language Teaching to Adults and a Level 5 DTLLS Certificate of Education with subject specialisms in both ESOL and Literacy.
 Most importantly, I can share my expertise in an accessible, friendly and focussed way.